jundalisay/fil/content/condos/_index.md

 ---
-title: "Condominiums"
-description : "We have many condominiums in the Manila area"
+title: "Condominiums in Metro Manila" description : "Here are our condominiums in the Metro Manila area"
 ---